-Lee A.Daniels is a longtime journalist based in New York City.
-His latest book is Last Chance: The Political Threat to Black America.
+Lee A.Daniels is a longtime New York journalist.
+His most recent book is Last Chance: The Political Threat to Black America.